postgrespro/pg_probackup/Documentation.md

     --retention-window=window
     Default: 0
 Number of days of recoverability.
+Must be a positive integer.
 The zero value disables this setting.

-**Logging Options**
+    --delete-wal
+Deletes WAL files that are no longer required to restore the cluster from any of the existing backups.

+    --delete-expired
+Deletes backups that do not conform to the retention policy defined in the pg_probackup.conf configuration file.

+    --merge-expired
+Merges the oldest incremental backup that satisfies the requirements of retention policy with its parent backups that have already expired.

+    --dry-run
+Displays the current status of all the available backups, without deleting or merging expired backups, if any.

+###### Logging Options
+You can use these options with any command.

     --log-level-console=log_level
     Default: info